radiodan/radiodan.github.io/help/tutorials/basic-pi-radio.md

 title:  "Make your own Raspberry Pi radio"
 ---

-Make your own Raspberry Pi radio: [Ethernet](#ethernet) | [Wifi](#wifi)
+Make your own Raspberry Pi radio
 ===

-This guide explains how to install turn a Raspberry Pi into an internet radio using our pre-made disk image.
+This guide explains how to turn a Raspberry Pi into an internet radio using our pre-made disk image.

-What you need
+What you'll need
 ---

 For your radio you'll need the following: